Nbh123/Nbh123/README.md

 ### Hi there, I am Neha 👋
 ### I am a Software Engineer, currently living in Malaysia.

-- 🔭 I’m currently working on JavaScript/TypeScript, Java.
+- 🔭 I’m currently working on JavaScript/TypeScript, React, Angular and, Node, Java.
-- 🌱 I’m also learning React Native (if I get some time from work).
 - ⚡ Fun fact: I do Fashion blogging in my free time.